DeBortoliWines/Pentaho-Google-Sheet-Plugin/README.md

 * Domain Wise Permission :
 Enables to share with your whole domain (if configured in Google Drive).
 For security concerns I share only with READ rights.

+#### Specify Cell Range
+You can specify a cell range to write data in.
+If you leave it blank, the step will write from A1.
+If you specify a range, the step will write from the first cell of the range.

+**e.g.**

+* `Sheet1!A10:ZZ` will write from A10 to ZZ

+* `Sheet1!A:A` will write only in column A

+* `Sheet1!B:Z` will write from B to Z

 ![enter image description here](https://raw.githubusercontent.com/jfmonteil/Pentaho-Google-Sheet-Plugin/master/screenshots/PentahoGoogleSheetOut-Spreadsheet.png)